Not sure if Just Between Friends Franchise System, Inc. is right for you?

 Potential Mitigations

-• Your attorney can help you verify the ownership structure of the franchisor entity.
+• Your attorney can help verify the franchisor's ownership structure through corporate records to confirm the absence of private equity involvement.

 Citations: Item 1